Sparrow-benjamin/alx-low_level_programming/0x01-variables_if_else_while/README.md

-print the alphabet in lowercase, and then in uppercase, followed by a new line
+the alphabet in lowercase, followed by a new line